MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 -   Beta_2P
 -   Weibull_Mixture (see the `section <https://reliability.readthedocs.io/en/latest/Weibull%20mixture%20models.html>`_ on this)

-.. note:: The Beta distribution is only for data in the range {0,1}.
+.. note:: The Beta distribution is only for data in the range 0 to 1.
 Specifying data outside of this range will cause an error.

-.. note:: If you have a very large amount of data (>100000 samples) then you are likely your computer will take significant time to compute the results.
-This is a limitation of Python compared to other languages like C++ which many commerial reliability software packages are written in.
-If you have very large volumes of data, you may want to consider using commercial software to speed up the computation time.
+.. note:: If you have a very large amount of data (>100000 samples) then it is likely that your computer will take significant time to compute the results.
+This is a limitation of interpreted languages like Python compared to compiled languages like C++ which many commerial reliability software packages are written in.
+If you have very large volumes of data, you may want to consider using commercial software for faster computation time.

 .. note:: Heavily censored data (>99% censoring) may result in a failure of the optimiser to find a solution.
 If you have heavily censored data, you may have a limited failure population problem, and it is recommended that you do not try fitting one of these standard distributions to such a dataset.
 Future releases of reliability are likely to include a model for these cases.
 In the meantime, see JMP Pro's model for `Defective Subpopulations. <https://www.jmp.com/en_my/events/ondemand/statistical-methods-in-reliability/defective-subpopulation-distributions.html>`_